 - DTX401 is an adeno-associated virus 8, or AAV8, gene therapy clinical candidate for the treatment of patients with glycogen storage disease type Ia, or GSDIa, a disease that arises from a defect in G6Pase, an essential enzyme in glycogen and glucose metabolism.
 GSDIa is the most common genetically inherited glycogen storage disease, with an estimated 6,000 patients in the developed world affected by GSDIa.
-DTX401 has been granted Orphan Drug Designation in both the United States and in the EU, Regenerative Medicine Advanced Therapy (RMAT) designation and Fast Track designation in the United States. - DTX301 is an AAV8 gene therapy product candidate designed for the treatment of patients with ornithine transcarbamylase, or OTC, deficiency.
+A Pediatric Investigation Plan, or PIP, was accepted by the EMA.
+DTX401 has been granted Orphan Drug Designation in both the U.S. and in the EU, and Regenerative Medicine Advanced Therapy (RMAT) designation and Fast Track designation in the U.S. Patients are being enrolled and dosed in the Phase 3 study of DTX401. - DTX301 is an AAV8 gene therapy product candidate designed for the treatment of patients with ornithine transcarbamylase, or OTC, deficiency.
 OTC is part of the urea cycle, an enzymatic pathway in the liver that converts excess nitrogen, in the form of ammonia, to urea for excretion.
 OTC deficiency is the most common urea cycle disorder, and there are approximately 10,000 patients in the developed world with OTC deficiency, of which we estimate approximately 80% are classified as late-onset, our target population.
-DTX301 has received Orphan Drug Designation in both the United States and in the EU and Fast Track Designation in the United States. - DTX201 is a Factor VIII gene therapy program for the treatment of hemophilia A that is being developed in collaboration with Bayer Healthcare LLC, or Bayer.
+DTX301 has received Orphan Drug Designation in both the U.S. and in the EU and Fast Track Designation in the U.S. Phase 3 study start-up activities are ongoing with the first patients in the U.S. expected to enter a 4-to 8-week baseline screening period in mid-2022, after which they would receive a single dose of DTX301 or placebo.

+- DTX201 is a Factor VIII gene therapy program for the treatment of hemophilia A that is being developed in collaboration with Bayer Healthcare LLC, or Bayer.
 Hemophilia A is the most common form of hemophilia with approximately 144,000 patients in the developed world.
-The first three cohorts with two patients each have been dosed using material from our proprietary HeLa manufacturing platform.
-Enrollment of additional dose cohorts in the Phase 1/2 study is currently ongoing. - UX701 is an AAV type 9 gene therapy product candidate designed to deliver stable expression of a truncated version of the ATP7B copper transporter following a single intravenous infusion to patients with Wilson disease.
+A number of patients across multiple cohorts have been dosed with DTX201. - UX701 is an AAV type 9 gene therapy product candidate designed to deliver stable expression of a truncated version of the ATP7B copper transporter following a single intravenous infusion to patients with Wilson disease.
 Wilson disease affects more than 50,000 individuals in the developed world.
-UX701 was granted Orphan Drug Designation in the United States and EU.
+UX701 was granted Orphan Drug Designation in the U.S. and EU.
+Patients with Wilson disease are currently being enrolled and dosed in the seamless Phase 1/2/3 study of UX701, the Cyprus2+study.